 - The Foot now seem to be some sort of terrorist merc team now rather than ninjas.

 - Changing the origin so that Splinter learns and becomes a Ninjutsu master within a few years from a f**king BOOK and THEN trains the Turtles is borderline insulting.

-- Everything is connected in a very silly way now by more changes to the origin which made the Turtles and Splinter April's childhood pets and therefore have no connection to Hamato Yoshi, The Foot, The Shredder or the art of ninjutsu in any way (hence the flimsy book excuse).
+- Everything is connected in a very silly way now by more changes to the origin which made the Turtles and Splinter April's childhood pets.
+This means that they have no past connection to Hamato Yoshi, The Foot, The Shredder, or the art of ninjutsu in any way (hence the flimsy book excuse).

 - The end is almost identical to The Amazing Spider-Man.
 They were just chucking in ideas from anywhere at that point.

 - Megan "Sammiches" Fox (©Jeremy Jahns 2011) as April O' Neil.
-Ok she's serviceable (HA!) but watching the film you really just get the impression she's only there for the camera to follow her ass around in tight jeans.
-There are FAR better choices for this character out there than Sammiches but you get the impression that they really weren't explored at all and just threw her in as easy eye candy.
+Ok she's serviceable (HA!), but watching the film you really just get the impression she's only there for the camera to follow her ass around in tight jeans.
+There are FAR better choices for this character out there than Sammiches, but you get the impression that they really weren't explored at all.

 If there are any positive points to say about the film it's that the Turtles themselves are really good.
-Their personalities are down to a tee and I really like the way they have been individualised and are all slightly different sizes and builds.
-Of course they couldn't even get that fully right and their faces are a mess and look like someone taped their nose back and gave themselves pigface.
-Their personalities also seem to have been updated too from surf dudes to some sort of modern hip-hop feel which is ok for the most part but it does occasionally give off a bit of a feel similar to the much hated jive-talkin' robots in Revenge Of The Fallen.
+They got their personalities are down to a tee, and I really like the way they have been individualised and are all slightly different sizes and builds.
+Of course they couldn't even get that fully right.
+Their faces are a mess and look like someone who has taped their nose back and gave themselves pigface.
+Their personalities also seem to have been updated from surf dudes to some sort of modern hip-hop thing, which is ok for the most part, but it does occasionally give off a bit of a feel similar to the much hated jive-talkin' robots in Revenge Of The Fallen.

 Out Of The Shadows (2016)